 - Honour-based abuse

-What to do if you are accused of Accused of Domestic Violence?
+What should you do if you are accused of domestic violence or assault?

-Domestic violence is seen as one of the most sensitive areas of the law for everyone involved, and even seeking specialist advice can seem daunting.
-But, if an allegation of domestic violence is made against you, you may be arrested without notice or asked to attend the police station.
-If you find yourself in either of these situations, you should get legal advice before answering any police questions.
+If you are accused of domestic violence, you may be arrested without notice or asked to attend the police station.
+If you find yourself in either of these situations, you should seek specialist legal advice before answering any police questions.

-Being question by the police regarding a domestic assault accusation can be a particularly emotional experience, especially where a family member has made the allegation.
-It will be difficult for you to make important decisions and to withstand questioning, so you should ensure you have a specialist solicitor with you.
+Being questioned by the police regarding a domestic assault accusation can be a particularly emotional experience, especially if a family member has made the allegation against you.
+It will be difficult for you to make important decisions and to withstand questioning, so you should ensure you consult a specialist domestic violence solicitor.

 - Common Assault Solicitors